vkomolov/cv-app-js/README.md

  when the empty page is rendered.

 ## Task:
-- To use vanilla JS, but following the principles of re-rendering the page on changing the value/state/filters of the data;
-- Resembling React, to implement Classes/Components, which shall comprise the logic and the markup/styles of the App;
+- 'Using vanilla JS, without libraries, to realize the CV App which will dynamically construct ' + 'the HTMLElements from the fetched JSON file, and re-render the HTMLElements on changing the value/state of the ' + 'data or filters.
+Resembling React, to implement Classes/Components, which shall comprise the logic and the ' + 'markup/styles of the App.
+The link to the code is available in the section "Experience"... ';
-- Each Class can return the HTMLElement as a component | container and has the methods to handle the corresponding data;
+- The Class/Component can return the HTMLElement and has the methods to handle the corresponding data;
 - Finally, bundled in the App container, it will be appended to the '#root' DOM Element of the initial empty page;
 - No hardcoded names and elements UI: <br>
 All the UI elements (lists, paragraphs, filters, etc) should be rendered according to the JSON data;
 - The initial render of the App is empty with the only 'loading' icon;
-- to set the LocalStorage with the JSON data for the future sessions;
+- to set the LocalStorage with the fetched JSON data for the future sessions;
+- to set the LocalStorage with the image, fetched from the JSON data url and read with FileReader;
 - to renew the LocalStorage, if the creation date of the LocalStorage is more than 1 day;
 - to equalize the heights of the page`s columns, according to the content, rendered in the columns: <br> if one column is higher, then to make another column of the same height;